 You just put a lot of time, effort, and work into tidying your home so it’s dust-free.
 If you don’t want to turn around and have to do it all over again in six months, then create a cleaning schedule you can abide by now.
 Then stick to it at least every week.

 If your home is dusty, then the air quality is poorer.
 If you have allergy sufferers in the home, their symptoms will be more severe.
-Even those without allergies might have dry skin as well as throat and eye irritation from all the dust.
+Even those without allergies might have dry skin and throat and eye irritation from all the dust.

 There are many ways dust can build up in your home.
-We hope this article gave you some tools to be proactive about cleaning and solve the problem.
+We hope this article gave you some tools to be proactive about cleaning and solving the problem.
 Best of luck!